"Big picture thinking – without the hype"−

 Cynthia WarmanUsability & Design Researcher

 Cynthia brings a wealth of usability and design research experience to the Bridge Design team.
-Having worked for Ximedica in Providence from 2013 until the fall of 2016 as an Associate Research & Product Strategist, Cynthia now manages the usability lab out of the Bridge office in San Francisco.
+Having worked for Ximedica in Providence from 2013 until the fall of 2016 as an Associate Research & Product Strategist.
 She has extensive experience performing and conducting both formative and summative usability evaluations to generate user-centered design inputs, and to fulfill regulatory requirements for product development.
 Although design research has mostly been her focus and passion, she’s also participated in many studies and has proficient experience with human factors testing.
 Cynthia acquired a B.S. in Biomedical Engineering from Boston University and has a Certificate in Business Studies from Providence College.
 When Cynthia’s not working on a usability study she can be found on the soccer field, playing in the park with her dog Tyson, or tackling a new recipe in the kitchen.

 Michael HongSenior Mechanical Engineer